Pass notes No 4,987: Mo Fanning

 Appearance: Dresses too young for his age, yo-yo dieter, surprisingly not female.

 Oh, you mean Mo isn’t a Maureen?
-Indeed, although camper than a row of tents, Mo is a he.
+Indeed, although camper than a row of tents, Mo is a he/him sort.

 Like Mo Vaughn?
 Sort of, if you take away the muscles and Mo is very pallid due to the hours spent indoors slaving over a laptop.